 About the authors

-Janya Kelly, Ph.D., is a Climate Change and Air Quality Specialist at Golder, a member of WSP, with over ten years of experience working in climate change adaptation and mitigation.
+Janya Kelly, Ph.D., is a Climate Change and Air Quality Specialist at WSP* with over ten years of experience working in climate change adaptation and mitigation.
 Dr. Kelly has completed climate risk assessments to understand organizational and site-level vulnerabilities to climate change, as well as develop and analyze case studies related to climate vulnerability.
 She has developed detailed climate change datasets for integration into design, modelling of the environment and climate risk assessments.
-She is a Sustainable Development and Climate Change Technical Community subject matter expert on climate change adaptation.
+She is WSP*’s Sustainable Development and Climate Change Technical Community subject matter expert on climate change adaptation.